Museum & Exhibitions

-Our temporary exhibits, the Artists Circle Gallery, Mural Collection, Pueblo Art Collection, and Student Art Show will help you gain a deeper understanding of Pueblo people – both past and present.
+Our temporary exhibitions, the Artists Circle Gallery, Mural Collection, and Native American Student Art Show will help you gain a deeper understanding of Pueblo people – both past and present.

 Learn more about the evolving history and arts of the Pueblo people by exploring our four changing gallery spaces.
 Each of these spaces rotate at different times giving even the regular visitor something new to learn and experience.